jedie/manageprojects/README.md

 │ --help      Show this message and exit.                                                          │ ╰──────────────────────────────────────────────────────────────────────────────────────────────────╯
 ╭─ Commands ───────────────────────────────────────────────────────────────────────────────────────╮
+│ build                       Build the manageproject (More a test of                              │ │                             manageprojects.utilities.publish.build)                              │
 │ check-code-style            Check code style by calling darker + flake8                          │
 │ coverage                    Run tests and show coverage report.                                  │ │ fix-code-style              Fix code style of all manageprojects source code files via darker    │